Mordechai Schlein: Death and legacy

-Motele continued to participate in partisan activities until he was at the age of 14, being killed in either a German bombardment or shot dead when trying to warn a Red Army officer of German soldiers lying in ambush.
+According to Gildenman, Motele continued to participate in partisan activities until he was 14, being killed in either a German bombardment or shot dead when trying to warn a Red Army officer of German soldiers lying in ambush.
 Following his death, his violin was taken by Moshe Gildenman, who carried it through Berlin, Paris, and eventually to Israel, where he died in 1958.
 The story of Motele has been retold in several works of literature, including 's Uncle Misha's Partisans (1973) and Gertrude Samuels' Mottele: A Partisan Odyssey (1976).

 In 2008, the violin was restored by Amnon Weinstein.
 In 2014, the Israel Postal Company issued the Violins of Hope stamp series to commemorate the legacy of Jewish musicians during the Holocaust, including a tribute to Mordechai Schlein.
 Additionally, the German Historical Museum hosted an exhibition dedicated to the Holocaust, featuring Motele's violin.
 In September 2023, a violinist, David Strongin, performed with Motele's violin during a concert at the walls of the Old City of Jerusalem, concluding the event with the violinist Itzhak Perlman on Hatikvah.
 Strongin played the violin again during the opening ceremonies for Yad Vashem's commemoration of Yom HaShoah on April 20, 2024.

 In 2024, the short film NAKAM directed by Ilya Chaiken, was released portraying the story of Mordechai Schlein.
 NAKAM was nominated to and received several accolades, including a nomination to Academy Award for Best Live Action Short Film, Best Short Film at the 2024 Jerusalem Film Festival and the Audience Award at the 2024 San Francisco Jewish Film Festival.